alterNERDtive/EDDiscovery-wiki/Translations.md

 ```

-IDs found will be listed, and then checked against the translation file.
-It will indicate if the ID is found (OK) or not found (NOT DEFINED).
+IDs found will be listed.
+If the translation is loaded, it will be checked against the translation file.
+It will indicate if the ID is found (OK) or not found (NOT DEFINED) or if there is another error.

-It will generally overstate the number of IDs to translate as it does not know about any programatic exclusion of controls, such found in bookmarkform.cs which indicates not to translate certain controls using :
+It will generally overstate the number of IDs to translate as it does not know about any programmatic exclusion of controls, such found in bookmarkform.cs which indicates not to translate certain controls using :
             BaseUtils.Translator.Instance.Translate(this, new Control[] { labelX, labelY, labelZ, SurfaceBookmarks });

 Use this as a good guide for what may be missing from your translator files, but don't rely on it 100%!